m1guelpf/lil-web3/README.md

 Part of the motivation behind lil web3 is to get better at Solidity.
 For this reason, I won't be accepting PRs that add new lil contracts, as I'd rather implement them myself.

-That doesn't mean contributions are welcome tho!
+That doesn't mean contributions aren't welcome tho!
 If you find a bug, gas optimisation, or there's something you'd have written differently, a PR will be very appreciated.
 New ideas for protocols/apps you'd like to see me try to build are also very welcome!

 ## License